j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 | sort by UtcTime_s asc
 ```

-These changes support a broader lateral movement and staging workflow.
+By this point, the attacker had a privileged execution context, a remote access tool, a share created for staging, and inbound SMB enabled.
+That is the point in the case where the lateral movement story starts to feel complete rather than speculative.

 <img width="1732" height="509" alt="Q29_processes_initated_by_update_after_elevating_to_system" src="https://github.com/user-attachments/assets/69150331-fb90-4d56-80b1-9852f4cf9f92" />

 > Lateral transfer of `update.exe` to the server

 <img width="1501" height="248" alt="Q27_share_added_tool_staging" src="https://github.com/user-attachments/assets/80daa332-bca0-42a8-bc52-da105a810830" />

->The `tools` share being created
+> The `tools` share being created

 <img width="1163" height="458" alt="Q28_firewall_rule_added" src="https://github.com/user-attachments/assets/cb75194e-a9e9-4e32-a750-a3e226f22829" />

 > SMB firewall rule creation

 <img width="1748" height="509" alt="AnyDesk_Conf_settings" src="https://github.com/user-attachments/assets/fd397f5b-58ba-4b29-9038-d86d2da54f19" />

 > AnyDesk installation and configuration

-### 7. Server Compromise, Tool Staging, and Service-Based Remote Execution
+### 7. Server Compromise, Tool Staging, and Remote Execution

-After confirming that `update.exe` was copied to the server, the next step was to understand how the attacker executed there and whether they used additional delivery methods.
+After confirming that `update.exe` was copied to the server, the next step was to understand how the attacker operated there and whether they relied only on SMB transfer.

 To identify download and transfer utilities across the environment: